 When repotting is necessary, the main clump can be easily divided.
 These plants are striking additions to a collection.
 The snake plant features green on green bands on sword-like leaves, while the mother-in-law's tongue has yellow leaf margins.

 There are many varieties of Dracaena suitable for home growth.
 The D. draco and D. marginata are wonderfully easy plants that tolerate a wide variety of conditions.
 These plants feature arching leaves from a woody stem.

 Dracaena leaves can be green, yellow and green, or even tri-colored.
 Also a member of the agave family, they like to be regularly watered in the summer and almost left dry throughout the winter.
-D. Fragrans is often used to make the popular Ti plants, or false palms.
+D. fragrans is often used to make the popular ti plants or false palms.

 Succulents and Cacti

 There are dozens of varieties of succulents and desert cacti flooding into garden centers and grocery stores.
 In general, succulents are desert plants with thick, fleshy leaves.
-Some of them have spines, and some none.
+Some of them have spines and some none.
 Agave is an example of a popular succulent, along with aloe and popular echeveria rosettes.

-Cacti generally have spines and interesting leaf structures, including barrels, paddles and columns.
+Cacti generally have spines and interesting leaf structures, including barrels, paddles, and columns.
 As a class, succulents and cacti are slow growing and will withstand tremendous abuse.
-They do best with bright light, well-drained pots and little water.
+They do best with bright light, well-drained pots, and little water.
 In the right placement, these are plants that truly thrive on neglect.

 Nevertheless, lucky bamboo lives on.
-These make wonderful gift plants, and many people believe they bring good luck and enhance the chi, or energy, of their surroundings.
+These make wonderful gift plants, and many people believe they bring good luck and enhance the chi or energy of their surroundings.